 Packing the plants is going to get done either the night before the move or in the morning before the movers arrive.
 Large plants and those of any size that are sensitive should be wrapped in tissue paper.
 This will provide a little extra protection.

 Line the boxes with plastic bags.
 This will help if they get tipped over for some reason.
 Create cushioning in the bottom of the box with crumpled paper, old towels, etc.

 Make sure the box will comfortably accommodate your plant.
 Tall cartons are ideal.
 Place the plant inside and surround it with crumpled paper to hold them in place.
-Poke holes in the box and label is accordingly.
+Poke holes in the box and label it accordingly.
 If you are moving plants on a very hot summer day soak some newspaper in old water and then place them in the box to help keep the temperature cool.
-If you think of it ahead of time you can actually moisten and freeze these papers.
+If you think of it ahead of time you can moisten and freeze these papers.

 Note: If you prefer to have professionals handle the packing of your plants, be sure to consult with the FlatRate team about packing and unpacking services available for your move.

 Plants should be one of the last things you load.
-Keep them out of the sun in the summer and protected from cold and windy conditions in the winter.
+Keep them out of the sun in the summer and protected them from cold and windy conditions in the winter.
 If you are loading them in your car wait until the last minute.
 Have the vehicle running with the heat or air on so it remains a comfortable temperature in your car.